-(e) its non-apportionable income or loss allocable to this State, determined under [state statute for the apportionment and allocation of income],
+(e) its nonbusiness income or loss allocable to this State, determined under [provisions for allocation of non-business income],

-(f) its income or loss allocated or apportioned in an earlier year, required to be taken into account asstate source income during the income year, other than a net operating loss, and
+(f) its income or loss allocated or apportioned in an earlier year, required to be taken into account as state source income during the income year, other than a net operating loss, and

 (g) its net operating loss carryover or carryback.
 If the taxable income computed pursuant to Section 3 results in a loss for a taxpayer member of the combined group, that taxpayer member has a [state] net operating loss (NOL), subject to the net operating loss limitations, carryforward and carryback provisions of [provisions on NOLs].
-Such NOL is applied as a deduction in a prior or subsequent year only if that
+Such NOL is applied as a deduction in a prior or subsequent year only if that taxpayer has [State] source positive net income, whether or not the taxpayer is or was a member of a combined reporting group in the prior or subsequent year.